-As the format of the SAT changed, the ACT has become more popular for students.
-Do not delay if you want Miss Leah in your corner.
+The ACT has become more popular for students.
+Do not delay if you want Ms. Leah in your corner.
 Appointments must be made weeks in advance.

-Increasingly accepted college entrance test, the ACT Assessment Test consists of four sections covering four subjects: English Grammar and Rhetorical Skills, Math, Reading, and Science.
-In fact, the ACT is now being mandated for High School students in the state of North Carolina.
+The ACT Assessment Test consists of four sections covering four subjects: English Grammar and Rhetorical Skills, Math, Reading, and Science.
+The ACT is now mandated for High School students in the state of North Carolina.
 Three hours are permitted to answer 215 questions.
 Scoring is vastly unlike the SAT; therefore, the approach to taking this test is equally different.
 The margin for improvement is somewhat narrower than the SAT since the maximum comprehensive score is only 36.
 The total score for the ACT test is calculated by averaging the four “test” scores.